A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Modeling Framework for Long-Term Contrail Evolution

 Second, we assume the {dominance of ambient wind-driven advection}.
 Transient aerodynamic effects, such as wake vortices and aircraft-induced jets, are regarded as short-term phenomena.
 Consequently, the long-term advection of contrail particles is driven primarily by the ambient wind field and the gravitational settling velocity of the particles.

 Third, we adopt a {spheroidal approximation for ice-particle geometry}.
-This approach, consistent with the modeling framework of Chen and Lamb \cite{igf1}, and Nelson and Baker \cite{igf2} allows the treatment of complex hexagonal habits as spheroids, thereby generalizing the mathematical representation of growth and settling dynamics.
+This approach, consistent with the modeling framework of \cite{igf1}, and \cite{igf2} allows the treatment of complex hexagonal habits as spheroids, thereby generalizing the mathematical representation of growth and settling dynamics.

-Finally, each computational cell is characterized by an average ice-particle mass, number concentration, mass concentration, and shape index, thereby assuming a locally monodisperse particle distribution through the use of the Kronecker delta function in the population balance equation.
-Nevertheless, the grid dependency of the plume in the sensitive vertical dimension was assessed, and a fine mesh resolution was selected at which the field equations were convergent, thus supporting the applicability of the monodispersity assumption.
+{ Finally, each computational cell is characterized by an average ice-particle mass, number concentration, mass concentration, and shape index, thereby assuming a locally monodisperse particle distribution through the use of the Kronecker delta function in the PBE.
+Nevertheless, the grid dependency of the plume in the sensitive vertical dimension has been assessed, and a fine mesh resolution was selected at which the field equations were convergent.}